mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        strikes_window: Time window for counting the number of feature values detection anomalies, in the format of a positive integer, in minutes, with a default value of 480

        checksum_cooldown: CheckSum detection cooldown time, in the format of a positive integer, in minutes, with a default value of 180
-     - Currently, this feature only supports the Atlas A2 training series products and is limited to networks that support automatic and semi-automatic parallel training modes.
+     - Currently, this feature is limited to networks that support automatic and semi-automatic parallel training modes.

 For more information on feature value detection, see `Feature Value Detection <https://www.mindspore.cn/tutorials/en/master/debug/sdc.html>`_.